FREE delivery in the contiguous US!

 Beets

-A fall garden favorite, beets are earthy, sweet, and easy to grow.
-While deep red is the standard color for beets, there are several colorful varieties such as golden yellow and white.
-To help speed up the germination process, be sure to pre-soak the seeds.
+Beets are earthy, sweet, and easy to grow.
+While deep red is the standard color, several colorful varieties exist, such as golden yellow and white.
+To help speed up the germination process, soak the seeds overnight in water before planting.

 Radishes

-Radishes are easily one of the fastest-growing crops in your fall garden.
+Radishes are easily one of the fastest-growing vegetables.
 Once you sow the seeds, it can take less than a month for radishes to fully mature.
-There are also numerous varieties of radishes.
-If all you know are the small red ones, consider giving these veggies another shot and try another type of radish.

 Martha Waldo